rEflxzR/Windows-Auto-Optimization-Scripts/README.md

 # WND0PT3R - Your Friendly Windows Doctor

 Yeah I Know, Nothing Frustates more (Atleast for me) than Slow system responses.
-That's why i am WND0PT3R was born :-) These bunch of Scripts helps your System to get Slim and Trim after it becomes bulky from Every Windows Feature Update.
+WND0PT3R comes to the Rescue :-) These bunch of Scripts helps your System to get Slim and Trim after it becomes bulky from Every Windows Feature Update.
 The Scripts dont cause any Harm to your system neither Reduce it's Functionality